MegaAntiCheat/client-backend/README.md

 Then, run `cargo run` in the terminal from the root directory if you have cloned from source, OR run the executable binary.

-## Daily Run
+## Launching

-To run without opening console just run the `Launcher.bat` file.
-Running this also tells you if your MAC is outdated and will try to auto update
+To launch run the `Lancher.bat` file.
+It will look for updates, try to update, and then it will run Mega Aniti-Cheat.

 ## Contributing
 Always run `cargo fmt` before submitting your Merge Request.
 Recommended that you also run `cargo clippy` and implement the improvements it suggests if reasonable.